Scrapping acquittal, Nagoya court hands man 10 years for raping daughter | The Japan Times

 “The man committed the despicable crime by taking advantage of her condition,” the judge said, adding, “The physical and psychological pain she suffered is extremely severe and serious, as the perpetrator is her real father.”

-In March last year, the Okazaki branch of the Nagoya District Court recognized she had sex with her father against her will, but it acquitted him on the grounds she could have resisted if she wanted.
-It concluded that there was a reasonable doubt about recognizing the daughter’s inability to resist as she previously refused sex with her father.
+In March last year, the Okazaki branch of the Nagoya District Court recognized she had sex with her father against her will, but it acquitted him, ruling that she could have resisted if she wanted.
+It concluded that there was a reasonable doubt about whether the daughter was able to resist as she previously refused sex with her father.

-But the high court turned down the district court branch’s conclusion, saying that the branch very strictly interpreted, without reason, conditions for recognizing a state in which resistance was impossible.
+But the high court rejected the district court branch’s conclusion, saying that the branch very strictly interpreted, without reason, conditions for recognizing a state in which resistance was impossible.

 “I have been full of frustration for being harmed by my own father,” the daughter said in a statement after Thursday’s ruling.
 “I finally feel a little relieved.”